 Environmental Due Diligence

-Environmental due diligence should be considered as an essential consideration of any potential property transaction.
+Environmental Due Diligence should be viewed as an essential consideration of any potential property transaction.
 The identification and quantification of any environmental liabilities associated with any asset at the pre-acquisition phase can have significant impacts on the final transaction.

 Environmental Due Diligence is undertaken to identify actual or potential environmental liabilities associated with the historical use of the asset which can have a significant impact on the final value of the asset.

-Due Diligence process: Phase 1 - The Due Diligence process comprises a Phase 1 Site Assessments which is carried out generally in accordance with internationally recognised standards (ASTM E 1527-00 and ASTM E 1528-00 etc.) which can be adapted to meet country specific regulations.
-Phase 1 entails a desk-based review of various records to develop an understanding of the site history, establish background environmental conditions as well as planning and regulatory compliance or issues.
-The Phase 1 assessment also includes a site inspection, which includes, where applicable an assessment of the current and past environmental management and performance of the site.
+Due Diligence process: Phase 1 - The Due Diligence process comprises a Phase 1 Site Assessment which is carried out generally in accordance with internationally recognised standards (ASTM E 1527-00 and ASTM E 1528-00 etc.) which can be adapted to meet country specific regulations.
+Phase 1 entails a desk-based review of various records to develop an understanding of the site history, establish background environmental conditions as well as planning and regulatory or compliance.
+The Phase 1 assessment also involves a site inspection, which includes, where applicable an assessment of the current and past environmental management and performance of the site.

 The Phase 2 assessment is designed to allow the potential purchaser to quantify the remediation costs of any identified environmental liabilities prior to the closure of the transaction.